NMRPeak: a ready-to-use intelligent system for molecular structure elucidation enabled by synergistic cross-modal learning: Introduction

 However, prior efforts in AI-assisted NMR analysis have largely focused on specific isolated tasks.
 In spectrum prediction, Kuhn et al. leveraged graph neural networks (GNNs) to map atomic environments directly to chemical shifts~\cite{jonas2019rapid}.
-Building on this, Xu et al. advanced the field by introducing a pre-training and fine-tuning paradigm combined with NMRNet, establishing a unified framework for NMR chemical shift prediction~\cite{xu2025toward}.
-For molecular retrieval, the prevailing paradigm relies on molecule-spectrum contrastive learning, which ranks candidates based on the cosine similarity between the query spectrum and learned molecular embeddings~\cite{yang2021cross, sun2024cross, xu2024enhancing}.
+Building on this, Xu et al. advanced the field by developing the NMRNet model that introduces a pre-training and fine-tuning paradigm and establishes a unified framework for NMR chemical shift prediction~\cite{xu2025toward}.
+For molecular retrieval, prevailing approaches rely on molecule–spectrum contrastive learning, which ranks candidates based on the cosine similarity between the query spectrum and learned molecular embeddings~\cite{yang2021cross, sun2024cross, xu2024enhancing}.
 Alternatively, Jin et al. proposed NMR-Solver~\cite{jin2025nmr}, which employs NMRNet~\cite{xu2025toward} as a workhorse to simulate spectra for candidate molecules, thereby facilitating an indirect spectrum-to-spectrum retrieval approach to circumvent direct cross-modal alignment issues.
-Regarding \textit{de novo} generation, recent models have employed autoregressive or diffusion-based mechanisms to achieve end-to-end resolution of molecular structures from one-dimensional NMR spectra~\cite{alberts2023learning, alberts2024unraveling, yao2023conditional, xue2025nmrmind, xiong2025atomic, vavekanand2025nmrgen, chen2025dise, yang2026diffnmr}.
+Regarding \textit{de novo} generation, recent models have employed autoregressive or diffusion-based mechanisms to achieve end-to-end resolution of molecular structures from one-dimensional NMR spectra~\cite{alberts2023learning, alberts2024unraveling, yao2023conditional, xue2025nmrmind, xiong2025atomic, chen2025dise, yang2026diffnmr}.
 Furthermore, Hu et al. augmented this approach by incorporating substructure prediction as an auxiliary task within a multi-task learning framework, thereby enhancing the model's comprehension of structural semantics~\cite{hu2024accurate, hu2025pushing}.

 Despite notable progress in each area, existing solutions have largely evolved in isolation, preventing exploitation of their inherent complementarities and limiting their collective impact on real-world structure elucidation.
-Moreover, several fundamental challenges limit their applicability in real experimental scenarios and applications~\cite{chen2025dise, yang2026diffnmr}.
+Moreover, several fundamental challenges limit their applicability in practical applications~\cite{chen2025dise, yang2026diffnmr}.